magento/meta-for-magento2/README.md

 - You should see a "Facebook & Instagram" Icon on the left hand side.
 - Click "Overview" to link a Meta Account.

+### Update Installation

+#### Composer Update

+* Go to your Magento root path.
+* Execute command `cd /var/www/Magento` or
+  `cd /var/www/html/Magento` based on your server Centos or Ubuntu.
+* Run composer command: `composer update meta/meta-for-magento2`.

+#### Manual Update

+* Extract files from the latest archive.
+* Execute command `cd /var/www/Magento/app/code` or
+  `cd /var/www/html/Magento/app/code` based on your server Centos or Ubuntu.
+* Replace all files in the `app/code` directory of your Magento project with the files from the `app/code/*` directory of your extracted archive.

 ## Need help?

 Visit Facebook's [Advertiser Help Center](https://www.facebook.com/business/help/532749253576163).